pagekey/blog/eleventy/content/blog/2018/09/merge-sort/index.md

 tags:
   - python
   - tutorial
-  - data structure and algorithms
+  - data structures and algorithms
 ---

 In this video, we learn the ins and outs of Merge Sort, a sorting algorithm that will come in handy in many situations.
 We go over theory, and then visualize the entire sorting process from start to finish.